dcohen-dalton/csx/docs/_sources/assignments/2-riemann/riemann.rst.txt

    Here, three different rules are being used to calculate the same Riemann sum.
 While the slices' shapes are different, they exist over the same subintervals in each diagram.

-Fourtunately, Java provides a convenient means of structuring classes which are mostly the same but differ with respect to certain functions:
+Fortunately, Java provides a convenient means of structuring classes which are mostly the same but differ with respect to certain functions:
 **inheritance**.
 You will discuss this concept in class, and the following pages are recommended for reference: